-instancename.Seek (distanceToMove, mode)
+Syntax instancename.
+Seek (distance ToMove, mode)

 Argument Description instancename Instance name of the FileDirect object distanceToMove Long for the number of bytes by which you want to move the file pointer.
-You move the pointer from the position specified by the mode argument mode Enumerated value of type seektype.
+You move the pointer from the position specified by the mode argument

+Argument Description mode Enumerated value of type seektype.
 Values can be: • frombeginning!
 Move the pointer from the file beginning • fromcurrent!
 Move the pointer from the current position • fromend!
-Move the pointer from the end of the file
+Move the pointer from the end of the file Return value Integer.

-Integer.
 Returns 1 for success and a negative number for an error.

-Use the Seek function to place the file pointer at a specified position before you begin to read from or write to the file.

-The following script moves the file pointer 100 bytes from the file end before the Read function is called:

-''' li_ret = nvo_FileDirect.seek ( 100, fromend!) li_ret = nvo_FileDirect.read ( lb_data, 100, li_amount) '''
+Usage ction to place the file pointer at a specified position before you m or write to the file.
+Examples The following script moves the file pointer 100 bytes from the file end before the Read function is called: nvo_FileDirect.seek ( 100, fromend!) nvo_FileDirect.read ( lb_data, 100, li_amount) See also Open Read SetEndOfFile

-Open Read